arlionn/stata-pyforest/README.md

 Regression and classification with random forests in Stata

-`version 0.19 11jan2020`
+`version 0.20 14jan2020`

 Overview
 ---------------------------------

-pyforest is an implementation of the random forest algorithm in Stata 16 for classification and regression.
+pyforest is an implementation of the [random forests](https://www.stat.berkeley.edu/~breiman/randomforest2001.pdf) algorithm in Stata 16 for classification and regression.
 It is essentially a wrapper around the popular [scikit-learn](https://scikit-learn.org/) module for Python.
-It enables Stata users to quickly and flexibly estimate random forest models within Stata.
+It enables Stata users to quickly and flexibly estimate random forest models directly from Stata.

 Prequisites